mutinex/mmm-eval/docs/development/testing.md

-# Testing Guide
+# Testing

-This guide covers testing practices and procedures for the mmm-eval project.
+This guide covers testing practices and procedures for the BenjaMMMin project.

 ## Testing Philosophy